mettamind-ai/CUTE/hnet/2025-07-08-tradeoffs.md

 Although SSMs are often viewed as more efficient but somewhat weaker versions of Transformers, it's not as simple as that.
 Even ignoring computational efficiency, these models do have different tradeoffs in their inductive biases (or modeling power).
 Given the nature of the way they process data, here's a rough analogy that I like.

-{% include figure.liquid loading="eager" path="assets/img/2025-07-08-tradeoffs/analogy.png" %}
+{% include figure.liquid loading="eager" path="https://goombalab.github.io/assets/img/2025-07-08-tradeoffs/analogy.png" %}

 **Transformers are like databases**: they treat every new observation as an important item that is filed away for future reference.

 On the other hand, **SSMs are like brains**: finite-sized memories that are always on, processing new inputs and producing new outputs in real-time.

 This analogy is a bit superficial, but does help intuitively explain some of the empirical behaviors that are observed.
-For example, SSMs can't memorize a phonebook in one pass and then recite it back, or recall an arbitary person's phone number from memory <d-cite key="jelassi2024repeat"></d-cite><d-cite key="waleffe2024empirical"></d-cite>.
+For example, SSMs can't memorize a phonebook in one pass and then recite it back, or recall an arbitary person's phone number from memory <d-cite key="jelassi2024repeat"/><d-cite key="waleffe2024empirical"/>.
 But then of course, neither can humans -- we're hopelessly bad at exact memorization and retrieval -- but that doesn't seem to hinder intelligence from arising!

 On the other hand, Transformers have a fundamental hard limit on context length (once the cache size is exceeded), while recurrent models like SSMs can hypothetically maintain an infinitely long (but fuzzy) memory of the past like humans have.

 {% details Aside: Context compression %}
-The aforementioned limitation on context length might be circumvented by newer context compression techniques, which involve a more clever iterative process of throwing out the entire cache and trying to compress it into a shorter summary, so that new information can be processed that otherwise would overflow the cache.
-This of course must be lossy, and makes the whole system start resembling an SSM more.
+The aforementioned limitation on context length might be circumvented by newer **context compression** techniques, which involve a more clever iterative process of throwing out the entire cache and trying to compress it into a shorter summary, so that new information can be processed that otherwise would overflow the cache.
+This of course must be lossy, and makes the whole system start **resembling an SSM more**.

 Similarly, the limitations of SSM may be alleviated by more clever iterative techniques of interacting with the data.
-For example, issues with recall might be remedied by giving them another pass over the data -- just as how humans will look things up in external references.
+For example, issues with recall might be remedied by `giving them another pass over the data` -- just as how humans will **look things up in external references**.

 The theme here is that sometimes limitations of methods are not so black-and-white.
 They can depend on the way in which models are used and more generally on higher system-level changes.
 But we're not going to get into these nuances for the purposes of this post.
 {% enddetails %}

 {% details Aside: Long context %}
 Something worth pointing out is that "long context" is a very popular, but horribly overloaded and ill-defined term.
 Both Transformers and SSMs have been touted as having better "long-context abilities" as a blanket statement, which can't both be accurate.

 The reason is because they have very different *types* of memory.
 Going back to the analogy, I wouldn't say that there is a clear winner comparing, say, my own memory vs. my research notes.
 They're both just different: my notes lets me refer back to specific details I may have forgotten, but my brain remembers a much longer history of fuzzy context.
 Transformers and SSMs probably have similar qualitative differences that are difficult to measure.

-I'm very curious, for example, if large-scale SSMs (if trained properly with modern [length extrapolation techniques](https://goombalab.github.io/blog/2025/improving-length-generalization/) <d-cite key="buitrago2025understanding"></d-cite>) would overcome the finite context problem that some chatbot users have complained about.
+I'm very curious, for example, if large-scale SSMs (if trained properly with modern [length extrapolation techniques](https://goombalab.github.io/blog/2025/improving-length-generalization/) <d-cite key="buitrago2025understanding"/>) would overcome the finite context problem that some chatbot users have complained about.
 Maintaining a continual conversation with an assistant is much more like human conversations and relationships: what matters is a long, persistent *summary* of the context, remembering the *shape and flow* of the interactions without needing to recall every specific detail.
 No one needs a scratchpad to have a continual relationship with their friend.
 This is exactly where the more brain-like nature of SSMs is more suitable than the database-like nature of Transformers, which instead may be better suited for AI tasks requiring precision and retrieval.
 {% enddetails %}

-{% include figure.liquid loading="eager" path="assets/img/2025-07-08-tradeoffs/intelligence_hybrid.png" %}
+{% include figure.liquid loading="eager" path="https://goombalab.github.io/assets/img/2025-07-08-tradeoffs/intelligence_hybrid.png" %}

 A more intriguing empirical finding that might be predicted from the analogy is that combining both types of information processing may be even more capable!

 Just as human intelligence is augmented by having explicit scratch pads and external references, language models get better when combining SSMs with attention layers by a simple interleaving strategy.

-And what's even more intriguing is that the optimal ratio of these layers, as independently verified by dozens of research groups by now ([H3](https://arxiv.org/abs/2212.14052), [Jamba](https://arxiv.org/abs/2403.19887), [Zamba](https://arxiv.org/abs/2405.16712), [Samba](https://arxiv.org/abs/2406.07522), and many more that followed after)<d-cite key="dao2023hungry"></d-cite><d-cite key="lieber2024jamba"></d-cite><d-cite key="glorioso2024zamba"></d-cite><d-cite key="ren2025samba"></d-cite>, is somewhere between a roughly 3:1 to 10:1 ratio of SSM:attention layers.<d-footnote>Note that this isn't factoring in computation cost (which is usually what's highlighted when comparing Transformers vs SSMs) - we're just talking about raw modeling ability.
+And what's even more intriguing is that the optimal ratio of these layers, as independently verified by dozens of research groups by now ([H3](https://arxiv.org/abs/2212.14052), [Jamba](https://arxiv.org/abs/2403.19887), [Zamba](https://arxiv.org/abs/2405.16712), [Samba](https://arxiv.org/abs/2406.07522), and many more that followed after)<d-cite key="dao2023hungry"/><d-cite key="lieber2024jamba"/><d-cite key="glorioso2024zamba"/><d-cite key="ren2025samba"/>, is somewhere between a roughly 3:1 to 10:1 ratio of SSM:attention layers.<d-footnote>Note that this isn't factoring in computation cost (which is usually what's highlighted when comparing Transformers vs SSMs) - we're just talking about raw modeling ability.
 Put another way, taking a pure Transformer model and replacing some (or most) of the layers with SSM layers would both improve efficiency *and* performance.</d-footnote>

 This might track the coarse analogy if one believed that human intelligence is mostly in the brain and augmented by lightweight access to external databases!

-These hybrid models have now been scaled up to very serious sizes (e.g. MoE with 560B total parameters) by major labs, like NVIDIA's [Nemotron-H](https://research.nvidia.com/labs/adlr/nemotronh/) <d-cite key="blakeman2025nemotron"></d-cite> and Tencent's [T1/TurboS](https://tencent.github.io/llm.hunyuan.T1/README_EN.html) <d-cite key="liu2025hunyuan"></d-cite>
+These hybrid models have now been scaled up to very serious sizes (e.g. MoE with 560B total parameters) by major labs, like NVIDIA's [Nemotron-H](https://research.nvidia.com/labs/adlr/nemotronh/) <d-cite key="blakeman2025nemotron"/> and Tencent's [T1/TurboS](https://tencent.github.io/llm.hunyuan.T1/README_EN.html) <d-cite key="liu2025hunyuan"/>
 with state-of-the-art performance.<d-footnote>Fun fact: both of these models were announced on the same day, my birthday 😂 (completely by coincidence)</d-footnote>

 {% details Aside: Perplexity %}
 When I talk about performance here, I'm specifically referring to perplexity.
-As a community, we now know that there are more nuances to the downstream performance, in particular *algorithmic capabilities* of different types of models<d-cite key="bick2025understanding"></d-cite>.
+As a community, we now know that there are more nuances to the downstream performance, in particular *algorithmic capabilities* of different types of models<d-cite key="bick2025understanding"/>.
 But perplexity is still perhaps the most pure metric of the *statistical ability to model language as a distribution of sequences*, the original definition of language modeling.

 I actually believe that pound-for-pound (or FLOP-for-FLOP), SSMs are better than Transformers at modeling language, in this sense.
 But of course, there are many other downstream capabilities that have other differences and are important to understand.
 {% enddetails %}

 ## Is Attention All You Need?